SanForgeStudio/kzxengine/README.md

 # 2. History of KZX Engine?
 ## 2.1.
 About KZX Engine
-KZX Engine(AKA Omega Vreckle Engine) was officially founded in 2014 by a small software developer named Sander Kerkhoff he also started his own organization during that period which he named "Grand Dog Studio".
+KZX Engine(AKA Omega Vreckle Engine) was officially founded in 2014 by a small dutch software developer named Sander Kerkhoff he also started his own organization during that period which he named "Grand Dog Studio".
 KZX Engine became a facinating program that has won a few bussines and technology awards for their profounding software, the initial engine was made using certain libraries and systematics for a better workflow for making video games.
 The engine is still under heavy construction after all these years.
-The engine was originally intended for open-source uses, the engine got copythefted and got cloned by multiple people.
+The engine was originally intended for open-source uses, the engine got copythefted and got cloned by multiple people therefor our rename.
 KZX Engine is to this day still a hardworking project with developers with great passion for software.

 # 2.2.
 What are our Goals?